Skip to content

 • 2003 – Blairsden reaches its Centennial birthday.

-• 2002 thru 2006 – After the order of sisters that owned Blairsden decided to sell to the Foundation for Classical Architecture, the Blairsden Association ceased to be active.
-In relatively short order, however, after the Somerset County Park Commission asked the members of the Blairsden Association to advise and assist the county in its efforts to acquire the Natirar estate from the late king of Morocco, the organization was renamed the Natirar Association.
+• 2002 through 2006—After the order of sisters that owned Blairsden decided to sell to the Foundation for Classical Architecture, the Blairsden Association ceased to be active.
+In relatively short order, however, after the Somerset County Park Commission asked the members of the Blairsden Association to advise and assist the county in acquiring the Natirar estate from the late king of Morocco, the organization was renamed the Natirar Association.
 After Natirar was acquired by the county, the Natirar Association was dissolved.

-• 2002 – Sisters of St. John the Baptist sell the Blairsden estate in Peapack-Gladstone for $4.5 million to an entity called The Foundation for Classical Architecture.
+• 2002—Sisters of St. John the Baptist sell the Blairsden estate in Peapack-Gladstone for $4.5 million to The Foundation for Classical Architecture.
 “It was very painful letting go,” Sister Damiani said, noting they were filled with memories.
 Terms of the deal were undisclosed.
-The listed buyer that year was the Foundation for Classical Architecture.
+The Foundation for Classical Architecture was the listed buyer that year.

-• The Blairsden Association, although not successful in its efforts to acquire “Blairsden,” had nevertheless developed what was considered by many to be an effective model for a public-private partnership for such a project.
+• The Blairsden Association, although unsuccessful in its efforts to acquire “Blairsden,” had nevertheless developed what was considered by many to be an effective model for a public-private partnership for such a project.
 As a result, the Association — which was renamed the Natirar Association — was asked by the Somerset County Park Commission to assist in the county government’s ultimately successful efforts to acquire “Blairsden’s” neighboring estate, “Natirar.”
 The Association was later dissolved.
 (W. Barry Thomson)

 The Blairsden Estate Re-imagined Video Series